-If you want a budget-friendly approach to cooling off your room my personal recommendation is to get a portable ac which also humidifies the room Click here to check price on Amazon.com
+If you want a budget-friendly approach to cooling off your room then my personal recommendation is to get a portable ac which also dehumidifies the room Click here to check it out on Amazon.com

-During the summertime when the temperatures rise well beyond comfortable most people have trouble to keep their rooms cool enough for a comfortable temperature.
-People who live on a tight budget or people who are experiencing some kind of SHTF situation struggle the most, as higher temperatures which make you feel uncomfortable in your own house could make your day to day chores a lot harder than they should be.
+During the summertime when the temperatures rise well beyond comfortable most people have trouble keeping their rooms cool enough for a comfortable temperature.
+People who live on a tight budget or people who are experiencing some kind of SHTF situation struggle the most, as higher temperatures will make you feel uncomfortable in your own house could make your day-to-day living a lot harder than it should be.

 Most people overlook the aspect of how they will cool a room or an entire house during an SHTF, this is a bad idea especially if you have a lot of food and water stockpiled.
 Generally speaking, all food and water supplies should be kept in a cool environment like in the basement, however, most homes do not have basements and their best options are to stockpile them in a separate room.
 The problem comes when the room you have chosen to stockpile your supplies is facing the sun unless you have an air conditioner you will have to improvise in order not only to cool off the room but also to do it in a budget-friendly manner as possible.

 When the sun shines on objects such as the walls of the room and the inside furniture, these objects will absorb than radiate heat.
 Ever notice that your sofa or table is especially hot after being in the direct path of the sunlight, this is because they are radiating heat back into the room, which will make it even harder to cool a room that faces the sun.
-If you read my article Prepping for a winter power outage, you will learn the items in your house will radiate cold temperatures also.
+If you read my article ( Top 15 ) Best alternative heat sources during power outage, you will learn the items in your house will radiate cold temperatures also.